 Do IRS Liens Affect Your Credit Score?

-Liens will affect a taxpayer’s ability to borrow against or sell their home, but, as of 2018, do not affect an individual’s credit score.
+Liens will affect a taxpayer’s ability to borrow against or sell their home, but no longer affect an individual’s credit score.
 However, if the IRS has filed liens against the taxpayer, the IRS may also soon begin seizing assets or garnishing wages with a tax levy.

 Discuss Your Questions About Lien Resolution with a DC Attorney